Miryeong1235/COMM2216-user-guide/docs/create_new_table.md

 3. Right-click on the schema you created and select "Refresh All" to refresh the schema.

-!!! success
+## Conclusion

 Now you successfully created new tables.